Joalor64GH/Joalor64-Engine-Rewrite/mods/_append/data/readme.txt

-Your append files will be read here!
+Your appendable files will be read here!